Victor Hugo (footballer, born 11 May 2004): Loan to Santos

 On 2 September 2025, Victor Hugo was announced at Santos on loan until July of the following year.
 He made his club debut twelve days later, starting in a 1–1 away draw against Atlético Mineiro.

+Atlético Mineiro

+On 18 January 2026, Atlético Mineiro announced the signing of Victor Hugo on a five-year contract.

 International career

 Victor Hugo represented Brazil at under-15, under-17 and under-20 levels.
 On 8 December 2022, he was called up with the latter side for the 2023 South American U-20 Championship, but was cut from the final squad after being denied permission by Flamengo.